Mflo1180/Splunk-Linux-Authentication-Monitoring-and-Threat-Detection-Lab/readme.md

 Extracting relevant details from raw logs
 Converting repeated failed login activity into a simple detection use case

 The most important part of the project was the progression from raw events to actual detection logic.
-Instead of stopping at “logs are visible,” the lab moved into identifying suspicious activity patterns and attributing them to a specific source IP.

 Challenges Encountered
-Splunk startup behavior after reboots required troubleshooting Index visibility briefly caused confusion because of pagination and search context Some searches required refinement because not all useful fields were automatically extracted Network configuration had to be adjusted so that the Windows host could reach the Ubuntu VM over SSH
+Splunk startup behavior after reboots required troubleshooting Index visibility briefly caused confusion because of pagination and search context Some searches required refinement because not all useful fields were automatically extracted Network configuration had to be adjusted so that the Windows host could reach the Ubuntu VM over SSH Conclusion

-Working through those issues improved the realism of the project and reinforced troubleshooting skills in Linux, VirtualBox, networking, and Splunk search logic.

-Conclusion

 This project successfully built a basic Splunk-based authentication monitoring lab on Ubuntu and used it to detect suspicious login activity.